 Arrested Development (2003 to 2006; 2013)

-Way ahead of its time, Arrested Development is arguably the smartest sitcom ever made.
+Way ahead of its time, Arrested Development is arguably the smartest and funniest sitcom ever made.
 Its fast pace, effective use of narration, and clever callbacks made it different from anything else on television at the time.
 Unfortunately, audiences weren’t quite ready for its genius.
-The show was cancelled prematurely after only three seasons.
+The show was canceled prematurely after only three seasons.

-The upside to this is that because the show knew it was being cancelled, it took more creative liberties in its final season.
+The upside to this is that because the show knew it was being canceled, it took more creative liberties in its final season.
 Creator Mitch Hurwitz knew he had nothing to lose, and did whatever he wanted in the third season.
 Hilarity ensued.
-Eventually the show gained a cult following so substantial that the show was revived by Netflix in 2013.
-Depending on whom you talk to, the the reboot was either a success or a disappointment.
-And for more TV hilarity, here are the 30 Funniest Reality Show Catchphrases of All Time.
+Eventually, the show gained a cult following so substantial that the show was revived by Netflix in 2013.
+Depending on whom you talk to, the reboot was either a success or a disappointment.

 The Office (UK Version; AKA, “the original”) (2001)